Syntel (NAS: SYNT) reported earnings on Feb. 14. Here are the numbers you need to know.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 41.3%, much about the same as the prior-year quarter.
-Operating margin was 31.9%, 120 basis points better than the prior-year quarter.
-Net margin was 23.5%, 70 basis points worse than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 45.2%, 310 basis points better than the prior-year quarter.
+Operating margin was 30.2%, 730 basis points worse than the prior-year quarter.
+Net margin was 26.6%, 110 basis points better than the prior-year quarter.

 Is Syntel playing the right part in the new technology revolution?
 Computers, mobile devices, and related services are creating huge amounts of valuable data, but only for companies that can crunch the numbers and make sense of it.
 Meet the leader in this field in "The Only Stock You Need To Profit From the NEW Technology Revolution."
 Click here for instant access to this free report.